Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 \subsubsection{Practical Application}

 Based on the previous results and discussions, we would like to discuss the possibility of applying our methods to real-world investment situations.
 First, the data and variables used in our methods to construct the portfolios are available.
-Therefore, the main concern would be the choice of portfolio or turnover-sparsity and tracking error measures.
-Examining Tables \ref{tb:sp} and \ref{tb:nas}, although we were unable to determine a method that consistently achieved best return accumulation performance across all datasets, the best performing method seems to be somewhat consistent within each of the datasets.
-We believe it is possible to use past data to determine a dataset-specific method to effectively track an index.
+Therefore, the main concern would be the choice of portfolio or turnover sparsity and tracking error measures.
+Despite the absence of a universally superior method across datasets, a feasible strategy for choosing a method in practice involves selecting the one that yielded the highest returns in the most recent data analysis.
 In the same manner, parameters $K_1$ and $K_2$ can also be decided.

-One of the pros of a sparse portfolio was that it can avoid illiquid assets.
-However, extensive application of turnover-sparse methods may result in dense or full portfolios, as discussed in Section \ref{sec:track}.
-In real-life situations, we can simply reset the portfolio by applying the portfolio-sparse method every time unwanted (illiquid) assets start becoming included in the portfolio.
+One of the pros of a sparse portfolio is that it can avoid illiquid assets.
+However, extensive application of turnover-sparse methods may result in dense or full portfolios, as discussed in Section \ref{sec:experiments}-\ref{sec:track}.
+In practical scenarios, maintaining an optimally sparse portfolio can involve periodically resetting the portfolio using the portfolio-sparse method, particularly to exclude increasingly illiquid assets.

 Although we did not explicitly discuss this in our paper, the length of $T_{\mathrm{train}}$ and $T_{\mathrm{test}}$ are also parameters.
-The two should be decided by simulating on past data, similarly to the other parameters.
+The two should be decided by simulating past data, similar to the other parameters.